Dre Campbell Farm

 Takeaway

 Mealybugs can be a pesky problem for gardeners.
-But with some creativity and household ingredients, you can protect your plants and repel these pests.
+But with a bit of creativity and household ingredients, you can protect your plants and repel these pests.

-For more home remedies, this article highlights more ways to get rid of mealybugs organically.
+For more home remedies, this article highlights additional ways to get rid of mealybugs organically.

 Sasha Campbell